EliAndrewC/l7r/setting/l7r.md

 With gaijin covered, the discussion turns to the Moto.

-One of my past campaigns (the "Hidden Way" campaign) involved the Moto family of the Unicorn clan, which are loosely based on the peoples of Mongolia (in the same way that Rokugan is based on samurai Japan with a bit of Imperial China thrown in).
+One of my past campaigns (the "Hidden Way" campaign) involved the Moto Family of the Unicorn Clan, which are loosely based on the peoples of Mongolia (in the same way that Rokugan is based on samurai Japan with a bit of Imperial China thrown in).

 ### Moto Etiquette